StrawberSam/holbertonschool-shell/permissions/README.md

 3 - change the owner of the file "hello" to the user "betty" 4 - create an empty file
-5 - adds execute permission to the owner of the file "hello"
+5 - adds execute permission to the owner of the file "hello" 6 - adds execute permission to the owner and the group owner, and read permission to other users, to the file hello